java/devjava-content/app/pages/learn/01_tutorial/07_rich_client_apps/02_introduction-javafx-animation.md

 ```

 ### Translate Transition
-The [TranslateTransition](javafxdoc:TranslateTransition) creates a move/translate animation from one position to another in a straight line.
+The [`TranslateTransition`](javafxdoc:TranslateTransition) creates a move/translate animation from one position to another in a straight line.
-This is done by updating the `translateX`, `translateY` and `translateZ` properties of the `Node` at regular interval.
+This is done by updating the `translateX`, `translateY` and `translateZ` properties of the `Node` at regular intervals.

 ![TranslateTransition](/assets/images/javafx/animation/transition/translate-example.gif)
 ```java